Unsolicited Lease Requests

-On January 22, 2015 BOEM received two unsolicited lease requests from AW Hawaii Wind, LLC (AWH), the Oahu Northwest Project and the Oahu South Project.
-Each project proposes an offshore wind facility with a capacity of 408 megawatts (MW) of renewable energy generated by 51 floating 8 MW wind turbines.
+BOEM has received a total of three unsolicited wind energy lease requests from two potential developers: two lease requests from AW Hawaii Wind, LLC (AWH), the AWH Oahu Northwest Project and the AWH Oahu South Project; and one from Progression Hawaii Offshore Wind, Inc. (Progression), the Progression South Coast of Oahu Project.
+Each project proposes an offshore floating wind energy facility with a capacity of approximately 400 megawatts (MW) of renewable energy.
 The energy generated by the projects would be transmitted to Oahu by undersea cables.

 BOEM established the BOEM/Hawaii Intergovernmental Renewable Energy Task Force to promote planning and coordination, and to facilitate effective and efficient review of requests for commercial and research leases and right-of-way grants for power cables on the Federal outer continental shelf (OCS).
 The OCS begins 3 nautical miles offshore Hawaii.
-Members of the Task Force include representatives of Federal, state and local government agencies, and offices that coordinate with Native Hawaiians.
+Members of the Task Force include representatives of Federal, state and local government agencies, and offices who regularly engage with members of the Native Hawaiian community.

 - BOEM attended the 4th Annual Hawaii Power Summit, December 2-4, 2014 in Honolulu, HI.
 BOEM renewable energy specialist presented on the agency's regulatory role and responsibilities.
 To view the presentation, click here.